-We’ve put our dive watch geeks to work and they’ve compiled a thorough list of the best dive watches available in 2023.
+Here, our watch geeks have compiled a thorough list of the best dive watches available in 2024.

 -